 The move from “buddy” to “boss” can be daunting and seems to be one of the most ignored steps in some organizations’ leadership pipelines.
 The skills that got them “here” as high-performing individual contributors will not get them “there” as effective people leaders.
 The skills sets are vastly different.

-Here are three ways to build stronger leaders now and create the foundation to a more robust leadership pipeline:
+Here are three ways to develop effective leaders now and create the foundation to a more robust leadership pipeline:

 - Develop the Right People